tayalsakshi2619/CodingTask/README.md

 I have coded in such a way that this application supports 2 algorithms on 2 different endpoints:<br>
  1. /primes/v1/{num} : using the concept that a number is a prime number if it's not divisible by any number less than or equal to its square root.<br>
  2. /primes/v2/{num} : using the concept that a prime number, except 2 and 3 , can be represented as either 6k-1 or 6k+1 , where k>=1.
 I have used this logic in conjunction with concept of first algorithm.
 Hence, making it almost 3 times faster than the previous one.<br>

+ Note: I have implemented changes of supporting both algorithms on 1 endpoint as well.The code is avaiklable in develop branch<br>

 The time complexity of both algorithms is O(sqrt(n)) where n is the input. <br>